csmertx/csmertx.github.io/content/About/xtrafrood.md

     - xtra.. frood
 - *"Man's Search for Meaning"* by Victor Frankl
     - WWII era--very graphic, but the premise is totally applicable for all genders
+- "_The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life_" by Mark Manson
 - Futurama Comics